Freedom of religion in Asia by country: Supreme Political Council territories

-According to the UN, Baháʼí community members in Sana’a faced a “persistent pattern of persecution,” including arrest orders and pressure to recant their faith.
+According to the UN, Baháʼí community members in Sana’a faced a “persistent pattern of persecution,” including arrest and exile.

 Prior to the outbreak of the military conflict, Christian community representatives reported increased scrutiny by Houthi rebels, leading them to be more discreet, although they continued to wear religious attire that identified them as members of the community.

-In northern areas traditionally under Zaydi control, there were reports of continued Houthi efforts to impose their religious customs on non-Zaydi residents, including by banning music and requiring women to wear full veils.
+In northern areas traditionally under Zaydi control, there have been reports of continued Houthi efforts to impose their religious customs on non-Zaydi residents, including by banning music and requiring women to wear full veils.

 Abdul-Malik al-Houthi has stated there is Israeli involvement in the Saudi-led coalition campaign against Houthi rebels in speeches featuring anti-Semitic slogans, in addition to other religiously sectarian rhetoric.